 Systematic desensitization is the process of gradually reintroducing your cat to a stimulus in order to lessen the undesirable association with the stimulus.
-Counter-conditioning is the process of pairing a scary stimulus with something great so that the stimulus in turn becomes great through association.
-When these two techniques are combined successfully, the unwanted behavior usually goes away because the cat is now having a positive rather than a negative experience in response to the stimulus.
+Counter-conditioning is the process of pairing a scary stimulus with something rewarding to the cat so that the stimulus in turn becomes positive through association.
+When these two techniques are combined successfully, the undesirable behavior usually goes away because the cat is now having a positive rather than a negative experience in response to the stimulus.

 How do I use this feline behavior modification process?

 You want to set your cat up to succeed, so the DS/CC process should be carried out in such small steps that the undesirable emotional reaction never happens.
 If you attempt DS/CC when your cat is already anxious or aroused, she will be too emotional to learn effectively.
 To avoid this, you need to keep her below threshold.
 Threshold is the point at which she becomes uncomfortable.
 Many things can affect her reaching threshold, including distance from the stimulus, intensity of the stimulus and the number of stimuli in a short period of time.

 Be sure to always watch the body language of your cat.
 Through her body language, she will tell you when she is feeling comfortable, when she is approaching threshold, and when she is feeling uncomfortable or above threshold.
 If your cat goes above threshold, not only will the technique be ineffective, but it could also cause her to regress.

 What cat body language tells me she’s approaching or above threshold?